On the lookout for a consortium for the 2018 H2020 funding calls? We may be able to help!

 – UK organisations that are unable to attend the relevant brokerage event outside of the UK

-– Primarily UK industry (SMEs and Large Companies) – we appreciate the role and importance of UK RTOs and higher education institutes in EU projects, however we encourage you work with your institution’s business and engagement support unit in the first instance
+– Primarily UK industry (SMEs and Large Companies) – we appreciate the role and importance of UK Research and Training Organisations (RTOs) and higher education institutes in EU projects, however we encourage you work with your institution’s business and engagement support unit in the first instance

 – Organisations that are serious about getting H2020 funding – you do not necessarily be highly-experienced in EU funding, but you need to have an idea of what makes a feasible collaborative project and you need to be committed to be responsive and proactive during proposal preparation